sc18kg/aws_vcp_sre_NETWORK/README.md

 ![PRIVOUT](privnaclout.png)
 ----

-### Now these are created Launch the EC2 Instances
+### Step 5 - Now these are created Launch the EC2 Instances
 - Navigate to AMI
 - Launch your AMI on your own VPC `vpc-0000000(SRE_kieron_vpc)`
 ----